 Today’s manufacturers often see a battle when weighing options for producing complex plastic parts and components: 3D printing vs injection molding.
 While originally considered competing technologies, these techniques are now each largely recognized as having unique advantages and can even be used together to help optimize production efficiency.

-For OEMs considering a 3D printer for making plastic parts or simply wondering how it stacks up against plastic injection molding or 3D printing is the right process for their next project, we’ll explain when to use each technique and how they can be used collectively to support one another.
+For OEMs considering a 3D printer for making plastic parts or simply wondering how it stacks up against plastic injection molding, we’ll explain when to use each technique and how they can be used collectively to support one another.

-3D printing and plastic injection molding are both helpful processes in their own right.
+3D printing and plastic injection molding are each helpful processes in their own right.
 3D printing has given engineers the power to create plastic designs at their desks and bring them to life in a matter of hours.
 Injection molding, on the other hand, is the go-to for quality and value.
 It is commonly used to quickly and reliably produce high-volume runs of complex plastic designs.

 3D Printing is BEST SUITED For: